Skip to main content

 • High lock_retries_total rate: Rising retry rate during normal operation suggests lock contention and may indicate insufficient max_retries or retry_delay_ms tuning.

-• lock_invalidations_total{reason="heartbeat_failure"}: Heartbeat failures suggest network issues between the registry and S3.
-Consider checking S3 connectivity, network quality, and lock timeout settings.
+• lock_invalidations_total{reason="heartbeat_failure"}: Heartbeat-side failures suggest network or backend issues between the registry and the lock store.
+Consider checking connectivity, network quality, and lock timeout settings.
+Heartbeat failures must accumulate past a budget (roughly one TTL of slack) before the in-flight operation is cancelled, so an isolated blip is absorbed rather than surfaced here.

 • High lock_acquisition_duration_ms p99: Persistent p99 latency > expected S3 latency may indicate saturation or regional latency issues.